How to Get Video Game Grants

 You should visit the NEA site to download the application form.
 Don’t forget to submit the application before the September 1, which is the annual deadline for the grant application submission in NEA (http://arts.gov/grants).

 There are other alternatives, of course.
 But they all have one similarity.
 The grant providers are looking for a game that has more value than just a regular game.
-Development grants and research grants are often a good source for this.
-The development grants are usually available locally, with the main aim is to promote economic growth, while the research grants are grants that may be given to the game developers under the name of research.
+Here are some alternatives to get video game grants:

 Reference: